EnnoidMe/ENNOID-PACK/README.md

 The 100mm x 100mm (cell node) has 3 series x 10 parrallel (3S10P) 18650 cells.

-The cells are spotwelded through the dedicated holes.
+The cells are spotwelded by a fuse wire through the dedicated holes.

-The small 3.6mm tubes act as pressfit contact between cells to the negative electrode (cell case) and is soldered on the PCB.

 ## Cells board:
 ![alt text](PIC/Node.png)